maxgmr/ubuntu-packaging-guide/docs/how-to/install-built-packages.rst

     The version of the package to download.

 The :command:`pull-ppa-debs` command is part of the ``ubuntu-dev-tools`` package.
-You need to install it, before you can use it:
+You need to install it before you can use it:

 .. code-block:: bash